xf97/JiuZhou/README.md

-# Test-case-of-analysisDirector
+# JiuZhou(九州)
-This is set of test cases that we use to evaluate the performance of Ethereum smart contract analysis tool.
-It is a collection of problem smart contracts.
-These files are part of the analysisDirector project.
+JiuZhou is a collection of Ethereum problem smart contracts.
+The reason why it is named **JiuZhou** is that in ancient Chinese legends, **JiuZhou** is the land of the world.
+We hope to make this data set the standard to judge the ability of Ethereum smart contract analysis tool.
+In addition, we will provide abstract representations of each problem, which can promote the continuous development of this field.